EvgenyNerush/coherence-grabber/README.md

 *How to grab extra domestic sites for Xray (ProjectX)*

 1. Configure [XRay](https://xtls.github.io/en/) client to include `geosite` and domestic domains in routing and switch `.log.loglevel` to
    `"info"`.
 See [easy-xray](https://github.com/EvgenyNerush/easy-xray) client config for reference.
-Set wrong ip address of the server to cause connection error if client tries to connect.
+Set wrong ip address or port of the server to cause connection error if client tries to connect.
 Let `congig_client.json`contains the following:
 ```
   "log": {
     "access": "none",